berniebear/trec_is/README.md

 - [done] Late fusion (train model and then average, because different features may not in the same scale; However, for graph-based model such as NB the scale will not influence it)
 - [done] Check with host if additional data could be used
 - [half-done] Install the CUDA and other dependencies.
 Need Bernie to reboot and abandon the secure boot of Ubuntu
+- [done] Add Glove to feature
-- A classifier to classify event (Event-wise model)
+- A classifier to classify event (Event-wise model) However, the event of each test tweet will be informed, so we can manually choose classifier for each event?

 Xinyu:
 - News extract feature